marcominerva/DatabaseGPT/README.md

 For more information about how to configure the ChatGPT integration, refer to the documentation of [ChatGptNet](https://github.com/marcominerva/ChatGptNet).

 > **Note**
 If possible, use GPT-4 models.
-Current experiments demonstrates that they are more accurate than GPT-3 models when generating queries.
+Current experiments demonstrate that they are more accurate than GPT-3 models when generating queries.

 ### Configuration